elan-ev/opencast-bigbluebutton-integration/README.md

     - Description: The person primary reponsible for the creation of the event
     - Default: None
 - opencast-dc-isPartOf
-    - Desctiption: Series identifier of which the event is part of
+    - Description: Series identifier of which the event is part of
     - Default: None
 - opencast-dc-contributor
     - Description: People contributing to the event